ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 The NTPv5 protocol specification should be designed with current best practices for UDP based protocols in mind {{RFC8085}}.
 It should reduce the potential amplification factors in request/response payload sizes {{drdos-amplification}}
-through the use of padding of payload data, in addition to restricting command and diagnostic modes which could be exploited.
+through the use of payload data padding to equalise the size of request and response packets, in addition to restricting command and diagnostic modes which could be exploited.

 ## Accuracy Degradation